 When the compressor is operating on oxygen, access to the hazard area is not permitted and warning notices to this effect shall be posted.
-Visual inspection can be done by using for example remote camera.
+Maintenance access panels shall be closed.
+Routine visual inspection shall be done remotely through approved safety windows or by using cameras or other devices.

 Before entering the hazard area, after the compressor has been shutdown or changed over to dry air or nitrogen, the atmosphere within the enclosure shall be analysed to ensure that it is safe to enter.
 It is recommended that the oxygen concentration should be between 19.5% and 23.5%.
+Continually monitor the atmosphere for oxygen deficiency or enrichment when personnel are within the area.